Transport Layer Security (TLS): Issues & Protocol

 An example of a MITM attack is active eavesdropping.
-By taking advantage of a weakened network, often unsecured based on lack of a firewall or due to using a device outside of a professionally-managed environment, cyberattackers can access business and financial information.
+By taking advantage of a weakened network, often unsecured based on lack of a firewall or due to using a device outside of a professionally managed environment, cyber attackers can access business and financial information.
 This is done when a threat actor intercepts the dialogue between two parties, making it seem like the victims are speaking with each other when, in actuality, the conversation is controlled by the attacker.
-At this point, the threat actor can insert messages into the conversation to convince one or both of the victims to share sensitive data and/or transfer funds.
+At this point, the threat actor can insert messages into the conversation to convince one or both victims to share sensitive data and/or transfer funds.

 Although it was originally invented to aid law enforcement agencies and the military to conduct surveillance operations, the Stingray phone tracker is often the chosen method for cybercriminals looking to intercept communications.
 This is done by imitating a cell tower to force mobile devices within its vicinity to connect to it.

-MITM attacks have become so prevalent, including notable breaches against Nokia and DigiNotar, it has led to Equifax withdrawing all of its mobile device apps in the wake of its highly-publicized 2017 data breach to mitigate a possible MITM attack.
+MITM attacks have become so prevalent, including notable breaches against Nokia and DigiNotar, it has led to Equifax withdrawing all of its mobile device apps in the wake of its highly publicised 2017 data breach to mitigate a possible MITM attack.

 Although TSL includes strong encryption features, much like all technology, it has its flaws.
 Cyberattacks have been able to exploit known or unknown vulnerabilities in TLS.
 One of the most prominent and recent examples is the 2019 Raccoon attack.
-Uncovered in TLS 1.2 and earlier versions, this vulnerability allowed threat actors to decrypt server and client communications through the use of a shared session key.
-This malware had the ability to arrive on a system through a number of delivery techniques.
+Uncovered in TLS 1.2 and earlier versions, this vulnerability allowed threat actors to decrypt server and client communications with a shared session key.
+This malware had the ability to arrive on a system through several delivery techniques.
 This included exploit kits, phishing, and bundling with other malware.

 In 2014, the Heartbleed security bug was publicly disclosed.
 As the bug exploited the OpenSSL cryptographic library, which is mostly used as a TLS implementation to safeguard private online communications.
-Heartbleed gained notoriety by accessing data used across websites and applications like email, peer-to-peer messaging, and VPNs.
+Heartbleed gained notoriety by accessing web browser and application data like email, peer-to-peer messaging, and VPNs.

 Trend Micro Solution to TLS Security Concerns

-While TLS is one of the widely-used security protocols on the internet, the increasing number of cyberattacks targeting it has caused organizations to explore solutions to better secure their network and customers’ data.
+While TLS is one of the widely-used security protocols on the internet, the increasing number of cyberattacks targeting it has caused organisations to explore solutions to better secure their network and customers’ data.

 In order to address TLS security concerns, Workload Security uses a cloud-based intrusion prevention system (IPS).
-A built-in TLS Session Key Intercept (TLS SKI) decrypts and inspects data using zero configuration to connect to your network services and devices.
+A built-in TLS Session Key Intercept (TLS SKI) decrypts and inspects web or application data using zero configuration to connect to your network services and devices.